Genkō yōshi: Rules for use

 While genkō yōshi can be used for horizontal writing, it is most commonly used for vertical writing, which is read from right to left.
 The first page is therefore the right hand side of the sheet.
 The title is placed on the first column, usually leaving two or three leading blank spaces.
 The author's name is placed on column 2, with an empty square or two below and an empty square between the given and family names.
 The first sentence begins on column 3 or 4.

-In Japanese, each paragraph, including the first one, is usually indented by a square.
+Each paragraph, including the first one, is usually indented by a square.
 However, when writing quoted text such as direct speech, the opening quotation mark (﹁ or ﹃ in vertical writing) is placed in the first square of the column.